TREASURIES-Yield curve at steepest point in two months

 U.S. retail sales data on Thursday and consumer inflation

-data on Friday will next be watched for signs of the strength of
+data on Friday will be watched for signs of when the Federal

 (Editing by Bill Trott)